The story of Joseph is recorded in Genesis chapters 37—50 and is summarized below:

 The brothers explained to Joseph’s steward about the money that was placed in their sacks and Joseph’s servant brought Simeon out (Genesis 43:18-25).
 When Joseph came to meet them, the brothers bowed to him, thus fulfilling Joseph'[s dream that he had seen before they sold him (Genesis 43:26).

 Joseph asked about his family and was moved with emotion when he saw Benjamin his brother.
 So, he left the room to weep (Genesis 43:27-30).
 At the table, the brothers were seated according to their birth order.
 Benjamin was given five times more food than his brothers (Genesis 43:31-34).
+Yet, his brothers were not jealous of him.

 The Story of Joseph Forgiving His Brothers